ad3ller/emonitor/README.rst

 emonitor
 ========

-A stupidly simple command-line programm for reading and recording data from serial instruments.
+A stupidly simple command-line program for reading and recording data from serial instruments.

 Written using python 3 and tested on widows 10 and ubuntu 16.04.